-Between the departure of his headphones and not knowing Van Scoyk, Jesse kept his guard up throughout the first few lessons, but eventually, twice-weekly lessons helped Van Scoyk slowly break through.
+Between the departure of his headphones and not knowing Van Scoyk, Jesse kept his guard up throughout the first few swimming lessons, but eventually, twice-weekly lessons helped Van Scoyk slowly break through.

 “Jesse came in and really didn’t know who I was,” Van Scoyk said.
 “We had no bond, he was a little unsure and he really wasn’t comfortable in the water.
 I spent some time picking up sign language to communicate with him and have him communicate back.
-There are now times where he’ll mouth words back to me.”
+There are now times when he’ll mouth words back to me.”

 That, combined with effective communication with Kristi, has helped Jesse thrive in the pool.
 Kristi had originally signed Jesse up because she knew that autistic children are attracted to water, but that attraction can often be dangerous if they don’t know what to do in the water.
 Any child can drown without the basic knowledge of how to get around in the water, and Kristi wanted to ensure Jesse’s safety around it.

 “First and foremost, I really wanted him to be able to make his way to safety when he’s in the pool,” Kristi said.
 “He was able to learn that from his original school, so Missy has shown him more advanced skills like floating on his back, treading water, and she has him swimming from one end to the other, and back to the other end and he can do it.
 The two of them have bonded really well and she’s just gotten so much progress and so many of his skills out of him.”